-1. Exhibit knowledge of the historical, philosophical, and theoretical underpinnings of the human services professions.
+- 1. Demonstrate self-knowledge in terms on one's strengths and/or tendencies and self-regulation as a human services professional. - 2.
+Exhibit knowledge of the historical, philosophical, and theoretical underpinnings of the human services professions. - 3.
+Discuss human services theory and practice principles as they relate to advocacy and social change. - 4.
+Describe the interaction of human systems: individual, interpersonal, group, family, organizational, community, and societal. - 5.
+Integrate understandings and practices of spirituality within the discipline of human services. - 6.
+Explain methods, statistics, research, and the application of technology in the field of human services. - 7.
+Use skills of speaking, listening, and motivating as human service professionals. - 8.
+Apply concepts of resource management to various levels of society. - 9.
+Relate ethical standards of the human services profession to service delivery. - 10.
+Utilize sound educational theory to prepare and implement educational and prevention programs. - 11.
+Evaluate public policies as they pertain to the delivery of human services in many arenas of human life. - 12.
+Summarize the human developmental life cycle for vulnerable, at-risk, and typical populations. - 13.
+Address human sexuality from a value-respectful position. - 14.
+Evaluate the effectiveness and appropriateness of various parenting strategies. - 15.
+Reflect on professional self, clarifying values and strategizing self-care.

-- 2. Discuss human services theory and practice principles as they relate to advocacy and social change. - 3.
-Describe the interaction of human systems: individual, interpersonal, group, family, organizational, community, and societal. - 4.
-Integrate understandings and practices of spirituality within the discipline of human services. - 5.
-Explain methods, statistics, research, and the application of technology in the field of human services. - 6.
-Use skills of speaking, listening, and motivating as human service professionals. - 7.
-Apply concepts of resource management to various levels of society. - 8.
-Relate ethical standards of the human services profession to service delivery. - 9.
-Utilize sound educational theory to prepare and implement educational and prevention programs. - 10.
-Evaluate public policies as they pertain to the delivery of human services in many arenas of human life. - 11.
-Summarize the human developmental life cycle for vulnerable, at-risk, and typical populations. - 12.
-Address human sexuality from a value-respectful position. - 13.
-Evaluate the effectiveness and appropriateness of various parenting strategies. - 14.
-Reflect on professional self, clarifying values and strategizing self-care. - 15.
-Synthesize knowledge, theory, skills, and professional behaviors and apply these to experience in the field. - 16.
+- 16. Synthesize knowledge, theory, skills, and professional behaviors and apply these to experience in the field. - 17.
 Support educational knowledge, attitudes, and skills as demonstrated in a Family Life Education Project.